Isabelle Hayeur: Capitalism

+Her recent work engages with political dissent, civic protest, migration dynamics, and contested border regions.
+It documents social tensions, infrastructure related to borders and surveillance, and expressions of resistance within landscapes marked by human conflict and displacement.

 Collaborations

 In 2004, Hayeur was a part of a 10-month field study conducted by Jude Leclerc and Frederic Gosselin, researchers in the Department of Psychology at the University of Montreal.
 Leclerc and Gosselin examined the under-researched cognitive problem solving process in a contemporary visual arts practice.
 Hayeur was the test subject and data on her creative processes was collected through multiple 30-60 minute interviews and site visits to her workspace.
 The study revealed that within the creative realm, the cognition of a professional artist is on part with the cognition of a scientist.

-Hayeur collaborated with a plethora of artists and curators throughout her career.
-At the VOX Gallery's show Awakening in 2004, Hayeur collaborated with the artists Mark Lewis and Mary Kunuk.
-These three Canadian artists manipulated the idea of landscape through their works in this exhibition via still photography, video, and cinema.